AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
 The neuron_density is the recurrent neural network based on the indicated empirical monkey neuronal network.
-However, since neuron_density=None and seed_neurons=None, C_Neurons is exactly the same with C, that is, the exact same empirical monkey neural network.
+However, since neuron_density=None and seed_neurons=None, net_scaled is exactly the same with net_orig, that is, the exact same empirical monkey neural network.
 Not very useful.
 Let's see how we can create something more meaningful and helpful.

 The neuron_density and seed_neurons parameters can help us scale up the recurrent neural network while we stay faithful to the topology of the empirical neural network (here, the macaque monkey).